DaBlick/Hierarchical-Observer-Pattern/README.md

 	-------------------------------------------------------

-`LoggingHObserver` objects display information in the console related to the event it receives.
-When the observables use their built-in notifyObservers() method, these observers will be updated with the information and display it in the console.

-Using the `LoggingHObserver` can serve as a useful form of keeping track of changes of different functions of a component.
-Like the example above where a list is modified in different ways, the observers can keep track of information of different observables and display information at the console level of the application.
+Using the `LoggingHObserver` allows for the observers to keep track of information of different observables and display information at the console level of the application.

 #What is the Collection Observable?